Anerkiki/pokegotchi-using-pokeapi/README.md

 - Add onclick handler to add 'checked' to radio of starter parent element clicked
   - Maybe have selected pokemon background light up/change colour when radio is selected

+- Maybe add in nickname to modals for deleting and renaming pokemon

+- If there is only 1 pokemon then remove the class that shrinks it to col-6 (col-md-6?) so that it stays full screen

+- Put a footer in (?) and make sure is always stuck to bottom

 ### Ideas

 - in actionBerry function:
   - maybe change image so pokemon turns around for a second or 2

+- pokemon image fades if health is low

+- if pokémon image is clicked on, a speech bubble will appear and give hints. or say that it’s hungry/needs healing etc if any of those bars are low.